Branded virtual data room hero.

 NDA gating

 This requires visitors to agree to an NDA before accessing the data room.
 It's standard practice in Series A+ fundraising.
-Not every tool offers it - check specifically for this feature if it matters to your round.
+Not every tool offers it - check specifically for this feature if you are raising.

 Dynamic watermarking

 Watermarks that embed the viewer's name or email into every page of every document they access.
 If a document leaks, you can trace it back.
-This is table stakes for sensitive M&A or late-stage fundraising documents.
+This is table stakes for sensitive M&A or real estate documents.

 Audit logs